ekrimsk/MGDB/README.md

 1. **direction** - direction, 1: output same as input, -1: direction reversed (1)
 1. **max_int_torque** - maximum intermittent torque (inf)
 1. **max_cont_torque** - maximum continuous torque (inf)

+## Manufacturer Codes

+* Maxon: MM
+* Faulhaber: FH
+* Allied Motion: AM
+* Tmotor: TM
+* Genesis: GN

+For custom designs added to the database you can use "CU" as the manufacturer code or any other 2 letter combination that is not already reserved.

 ## Motor-Gearbox Compatibility